 D: “It’s my revenge against the world.
 If God took away my leg I’ll take away everybody else’s.
 There’s something ironic about that.”

-This last exchange of the bad armchair doctor section is such a cool example of how people can continue to thrive and coach given significant pain and a neat surgical history.
+This last exchange of the bad armchair doctor section is an excellent example of how people can continue to thrive and coach, given significant pain and a neat surgical history.
 You do what you must to continue.
 You don’t make excuses.
 If you need to make adjustments, then you make them.
 You DON’T curl up into a ball and quit.

-I just wanted to be sure to point this out for those who might think that their life has to change significantly after a joint replacement.
+I wanted to point this out to those who might think their life has to change significantly after a joint replacement.
 It doesn’t.